Port Commission Minutes

 Commissioner Brazil – 2nd Chairman/Trustee

-Minutes: Commissioner Kincannon motioned to approve the regular port commission meeting minutes for December 13, 2023, Commissioner Brazil seconded, it was unanimously approved.
+Minutes: Commissioner Kincannon motioned to approve the Budget hearing meeting minutes and the Regular port commission meeting minutes from November 20, 2024, Commissioner Brazil seconded, unanimously approved.

 Public Communication: